Cyber-Mint/devops-bootcamp/README.md

 eg. kubernetes, the various pipelines like git, azure, aws, circleci, other cloud services eg jfrog etc
 - secure application development
 - docker security
-- hint at what changes are coming ... eg containerd , etc ..
+- hint at what changes are coming ... eg `containerd` , etc ..

 ### Session
 - Showdown between teams of their Applications & Pipelines
 - Discussion of lessons learned
-- A list of things yet unseen (all teh devops stuff we did not cover in this Season 01)
+- A list of things yet unseen (all the DevOps stuff we did not cover in this Season 01)

 ### Self-Work
 - learning never stops